bradwestfall/react-flex-columns/README.md

 # React Flex Columns

-React Flex Columns is an abstraction on CSS Flexbox-style columns for add-hoc layout that are not complex enough to justify writing custom CSS (or CSS-in-JS).
+Writing Custom CSS rules (or CSS-in-JS rules) just for a little flexboxing side-by-side-ness can be a pain.
+Sure, it doesn't take a lot of CSS to do, but soon you'll be dealing with gutters and centering a responsive stuff.
+I use React Flex Columns as an abstraction on CSS Flexbox-style columns for add-hoc layout that are not complex enough to justify writing custom CSS rules.
+This tool is great for a lot of simple use cases but it is not (and will never be) as flexable as the entire CSS Flexbox API.
+If you need something really custom, then that is a good reason to write your own CSS rules.

 Inspired by https://philipwalton.github.io/solved-by-flexbox/demos/grids and https://css-tricks.com/dont-overthink-flexbox-grids